 Hazard maps will display the extent of the inundation for the regulatory flood and may also show the extent of additional flooding events.
 This chapter describes the different media for hazard maps that may be produced and the content to be included on the map.
 The map layout, including information and base map layers used for flood hazard mapping should conform to the mapping standards outlined here.
-Below are some useful resources to consider when creating communication products described in this chapter:
+Below are some useful resources to consider when creating public facing products or documents described in this chapter: